-“What does this mean?”
-It’s the most common question we’re asked regarding audit notices when people come to our tax law offices in San Diego, Orange County and Los Angeles.
+“What to expect from a tax audit?”
+It’s the most common question we’re asked regarding audit notices when people come to our tax law offices in San Diego and Orange County.
 The letters typically arrive without warning and it catches taxpayers off-guard.
 In this post we’ll try to dispel some myths and explain what the IRS wants and what you should be asking.

 Important Note: In today’s world, thieves are frequently targeting taxpayers.
 One frequent scam involves crooks calling people, telling them they’re being audited but they can settle over the phone with a credit card and avoid the process.
 DON’T FALL FOR IT.
 The IRS will never call you and demand payment.
 You’ll be notified of any tax issues via mail and you will not be required to issue payment via credit card.